Protect Your Privacy with a VPN

 VPNs: A Travel Necessity

-When you connect to an unsecured public network, such you’d find in a hotel, coffee shop, library, or airport, your data is at great risk of being intercepted by sketchy individuals.
+When you connect to an unsecured public network, such you’d find in a hotel, coffee shop, library, or airport, your data is at significant risk of being intercepted by sketchy individuals.
 What is particularly dangerous is that it’s easy for bad actors to spoof the location of the network you think you’re connecting through.

 Hackers often name networks after hotels and businesses to lull customers into a sense of false security.
 Just because a network is named “XYZ_Hotel” doesn’t mean that you are connecting to the hotel’s real WiFi network!
 If you make an online purchase or sign into your banking when you’re connected to one of these unsecured networks, thieves can steal your credit card information, or hack your bank account.